Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Experiments

-\paragraph{VC regularized projectors solve linear ICA.} Since pairwise independence is sufficient to solve linear ICA, VCReg of a random projector's output should be able to recover $\mS$.
+To demonstrate that our findings hold outside of SSL, we show that VCReg of a SSL-like projector's output induces enough pairwise independence to solve linear ICA, \textit{i.e.} recovering independent sources $\mS \in \mathbb{R}^{N \times D}$ from a mixture $\mY = \mS \mA \in \mathbb{R}^{N \times D}$.
+See Appendix~\ref{app:background} for an introduction to ICA. \paragraph{VC regularized random projectors solve linear ICA, learned projector don't.} In this setting, finding $\mM$ enforcing \textit{pairwise} independence in the components of $\mY\mM$ is generally sufficient to recover $\mS$~(\cite{comon1994independent}, Theorem 11).
+VCReg of a random projector's output should therefore be able to recover $\mS$.
 Our model can be seen on Figure~\ref{fig:archi_linearica}: whitened batches of mixtures $\mY$ are fed to an encoder $f$.
 Here, $f$ is a linear transformation $\mM$ described above.
 The output $\mX = f(\mY)$ is then fed to a projector $g$, and VCReg is applied to the output $\mZ = g(\mX)$ covariance matrix.
-As in Experiments~\ref{exp:val_theory}, the projector is randomly resampled at each gradient step to get better HSIC estimates.
-This setting corresponds to one branch of a VICReg network i) with a linear projection $M$ as encoder instead of a neural network, ii) with a random projector, and iii) without invariance criterion.
-We perform ICA on two datasets, a synthetic one~\citep{brakel2017learning} with 6 sources among which 2 are noise, and a real audio dataset~\citep{kabal2002tsp} with 3 sources among which one is noise also used in~\cite{brakel2017learning}.
-The evaluation metric is the maximum correlation between the true and reconstructed sources.
-As this metric is not available without ground truth, we select the model with lowest dHSIC for $\mX$, which can be perfectly evaluated here since the number of sources is small.
+As in Experiments~\ref{exp:val_theory}, the projector is randomly resampled at each gradient step to get lowest possible HSIC.
+This setting corresponds to one branch of a VICReg network (i) with a linear projection $M$ encoder instead of a neural network, (ii) with a random projector, and (iii) without invariance criterion.
+We perform ICA on two datasets, a synthetic one~\citep{brakel2017learning} with 6 sources among which 2 are noise, and a real audio dataset~\citep{kabal2002tsp} with 3 sources among which one is noise, also used in~\cite{brakel2017learning}.
+The evaluation metric is the maximum correlation between true and reconstructed sources.
+This metric is not available without ground truth hence we select the model with lowest dHSIC for $\mX$, which can be exactly evaluated since the number of sources is small.

+Our model recovers the sources, and is even competitive with methods specifically designed for linear ICA such as Fast ICA~\citep{hyvarinen2000independent} or Anica~\citep{brakel2017learning}, see Table~\ref{tab:max_corr}.
+Both increasing the width of the projector and resampling it at each step (especially for smaller projectors) improve the reconstruction as can be seen in Figure~\ref{fig:ica}.
+This is in line with our findings in Section~\ref{sec:result} and Experiment~\ref{exp:val_theory}.
+ICA experiments done with a learned projector fail to recover independent sources: this further demonstrates that learning the projector to optimize VCReg is counter-productive, and that in the context of SSL, learning the projector is rather useful for satisfying the invariance criterion, which is absent in the ICA experiments.
+VCReg is rather optimized by the encoder $f$.